FrancoLorenzo/Markdown/README.md

 # Markdown tutorial
-This repository contains tutorials for Markdown markup language.
+This repository contains a tutorial for Markdown markup language basic syntax.